olga5bespopovtseva/python-project-49/README.md

 prompt = "^0.4.1"

-There are 5 games based on math calculations that will run with these commands putting them into the python-project-49 directory.
+There are 5 games based on math calculations that will run with these commands putting them into the python-project-49 directory: brain-even, brain-calc, brain-gcd, brain-progression and brain-prime.
-: brain-even, brain-calc, brain-gcd, brain-progression and brain-prime.
+To install the package you will need to run 'make package-install': python3 -m pip install --user --force-reinstall dist/*.whl

 Demos: